beoran/woe/WELCOME.md

 ## DISCLAIMER

-With this text, we hope to welcome you to this project, however, it is merely intent to inform you of how we wish to run this project.
-This text DOES NOT create a legally binding relationship between the maintainers(s) and contributors of this project and yourself, not even an implicit one.
+With this text, we hope to welcome you to this project, however, it is merely a statement of intent to inform you of how we wish to run this project.
+It is in no way legally binding for anyone involved in the project.
+This FLOSS project run by volunteers, so we do not always have the resources to answer youor to help you in case of problems.
+We can only implement this statement of intent on a best effort basis.
+We cannot guarantee that we will be able to uphold the guidleines set out in this text.
+Therefore, your participation to this project is subject to the following disclaimer:

-THIS WELCOME.md TEXT PROVIDED BY THE MAINTAINER(S) AND CONTRIBUTOR(S) OF THIS PROJECT ``AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT, ARE DISCLAIMED.
-IN NO EVENT SHALL THE MAINTAINER(S) AND CONTRIBUTOR(S) of this PROJECT BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS WELCOME.md text, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+YOUR PARTICIPATION IN THIS PROJECT IS AT YOUR OWN RISK.
+ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT, ARE DISCLAIMED.
+IN NO EVENT SHALL THE MAINTAINER(S) AND CONTRIBUTOR(S) OF THIS PROJECT BE LIABLE FOR ANY DIRECT, INDIRECT INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, LOSS OF GOODWILL, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN  CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGECE OR OTHERWISE) ARISING IN ANY WAY OUT OF YOUR PARTICIPATION IN THIS PROJECT, YOUR FAILURE, OR YOUR BEING REJECTED FROM PARTICIPATION IT, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.